 Graduate students with special interests in education for sustainability may request that a member of the faculty supervise an independent study.
 Together the student and faculty member decide the content of the independent study and the criteria for assessment.
 In no case can an independent study be set up when an existing course already covers the subject.
-Prerequisite: Degree-seeking in GR.
+May be repeated for credit if content differs.
+Prerequisite: Must be degree-seeking.
 May be repeated for credit (limit 6 credit hours for certificate).

 What does a sustainable school look like?
 What do educators need to know to be highly qualified instructors with an understanding for education for global sustainability?
 Educators are facing new territory as they try to create facilities, curriculum, and community connections that transform schools into 21st century learning environments.
 This course will help participants explore strategies for creating a school that can claim education for sustainability.

 This course examines the phenomena of humanity’s disconnection from nature, how this affects children, the ramification of this global attitude, and ways to reverse the trend.
 Outdoor education methodology will be included.
 Through activities and discussions, the instructor will introduce techniques and experiences that encourage a conservation ethic and nurture environmental awareness in children.
 While a survey of environmental themes will be key, emphasis will be placed on the importance of nature experiences for children.